Cheeheng03/Java-Brick-Game/README.md

 ```
 6) Click on the hamburger menu in the top left corner and follow instructions to add javafx libraries
 ```
-File -> Project Structure -> Libraries -> Add -> Add the "lib" folder from your downloaded javafx-sdk-21.0.1 folder -> Apply
+File -> Project Structure -> Libraries -> Remove any existing libraries -> Add -> Add the "lib" folder from your downloaded javafx-sdk-21.0.1 folder -> Apply
 ```
 7) Click on
 ```